mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 import a pharmaceutical treatment from Brangwen in nearby Fornast, which enables users to develop animal empathy.
-Users can customise the treatment to alter one’s nervous system and that of an associated animal so the two species develop an emotional connection.
+Users can customise the treatment to alter one's nervous system and that of an associated animal so the two species develop an emotional connection.
 This has enabled the Ushba Sindi to have an unusually close association with their animals